April This Day in History, Historic Events

 April 9, 1963 – The U.S. Senate passes a law making Winston Churchill the first honorary U.S. citizen.

 April 10, 1849 – Walter Hunt of New York City patents the safety pin.
 He later sells the patent for $400.
 See Safety Pin Day.

 April 10, 1866 – Do you love animals?
 The American Society for the Prevention of Cruelty to Animals was established.

 April 10, 1912 – The “unsinkable” RMS Titanic departs on its maiden (and final) voyage from Southampton, England.

 April 10, 1916 – The PGA was formed, and the first professional golf tournament was held.

-April 10, 1970 - Paul McCartney officially announce that the Beatles have split up.
+April 10, 1970 – Paul McCartney officially announces that the Beatles have split up.

 April 11, 1900 – The U.S. Submarine Force was officially established.